 South Africa consists of five different production areas.
-The first, a Geographical Unit comprises a large appellation allowing for multi-regional blends.
+The first, a Geographical Unit, comprises a large appellation allowing for multi-regional blends.
 Next come Regions, large areas that follow dominant geographical features.
-Districts are smaller areas, which vary in size but share environmental aspects that in turn impact the style of wines created.
+Districts are smaller areas that vary in size but share environmental aspects that in turn, impact the style of wines created.
 Wards contain areas with similar soil and geography that produce a particular style of wine.
 Finally, Single Vineyards, an area of fewer than six hectares producing a single variety.

 Wines of Origin System